 The history of humans killing humans is as old as humanity.
 Perhaps that's why we have long-standing legal frameworks for dealing with such actions in their myriad forms.
-Our laws define when it is permissible to kill a person—for example in self-defence, or by the authorised use of lethal force in war or in the course of police operations.
+Our laws define when it is permissible to kill a person—for example in self-defence, or by the authorised use of lethal force.

 But we are unprepared for machines making critical decisions in killing humans.
 The Science Party has written its Autonomous Weapons policy in order to deal with this reality.

 Autonomous capabilities emerged in the 1960s with the advent of heat-seeking missiles.
 Of course, even this initial form of autonomy in weapons had the ability to misdirect missiles to an unintended target.
 Among 256 weapons systems with autonomous features identified as of 2015, homing capabilities (the ability to follow a pre-identified target) have remained the most common autonomous function.
 Navigation (the ability to move to a designated place) is the next most common autonomous ability, followed target acquisition.

 "Target acquisition" is exactly what it sounds like.
 We are now half a century into an age where artificial intelligence chooses targets for the use of lethal force, and yet we are without a global convention on the use of these weapons.